W4GFO/TimeTracking/README.md

 1. The "schedules" column represents a collection
 2. The "current" column represents a document within the "schedules" collection
 3. The "TopLevel" column represnts the contents of the "current" document
-- This is what represents the JSON which is contained in the JSON document provided in the original project download
+- This "TopLevel" is what represents the JSON which is contained in the JSON document provided in the original project download
 4. Here, you'll notice we needed to name our toplevel array for FireStore to be happy
 5. This is the one difference from the original file.